-Allowance for funds used during construction (AFUDC) is capitalized as a component of projects under construction and is amortized over the assets' estimated useful lives once the assets are placed in service.
+Interest and AFUDC are capitalized as a component of projects under construction and are amortized over the assets' estimated useful lives once the assets are placed in service.
 AFUDC represents the composite interest cost of borrowed funds and a reasonable return on the equity funds used for construction.
 Although AFUDC increases both utility plant and earnings, it is realized in cash when the assets are included in rates.
-During 2014, 2013 and 2012, CenterPoint Houston capitalized AFUDC interest of \$10 million, \$10 million and \$6 million, respectively.
-During 2014, 2013 and 2012, CenterPoint Energy recorded AFUDC equity of \$14 million, \$8 million and \$6 million, respectively, which is included in Other Income in its Statements of Consolidated Income.
+During 2016, 2015 and 2014, Houston Electric capitalized interest and AFUDC of \$6 million, \$8 million and \$10 million, respectively.
+During 2016, 2015 and 2014, Houston Electric recorded AFUDC equity of \$6 million, \$12 million and \$14 million, respectively, which is included in Other Income in its Statements of Consolidated Income.